 For the everyday user and outdoor enthusiast, it breathes well, wicks sweat and dries fairly quickly but is not at the top of its class.

 All parties involved breathing hard through technical terrain.
-The breathability of this merino was sufficient but didn't stand out above the crowd.
+The breathability of this merino was sufficient enough to keep us dry when working up a sweat, but didn't stand out above the crowd.

 Comfort and Fit

-The merino wool is soft next to skin, and the itch is minimal and reduces with washings but still tended to be a little itchier than other merino layers.
+The Merino wool is soft next to skin, and the itch is minimal and reduces with washings but still tended to be a little itchier than other Merino layers.
 The printed tag sits smoothly against your neck.
 This layer sits baggy through the torso.
 Excess fabric under the arms and loose hem that feels a bit sloppy.
 It fits more like a long sleeve cotton t-shirt.
-This top lacks the thoughtful design and purposeful fit of layers like the Rab Merino+ 120 Crew or the Arc'teryx Phase AR.
+This top lacks the thoughtful design and purposeful fit of other layers in this review.

 We might consider sizing down for a traditional, snug base layer fit.
 Offset shoulder seams are great for carrying a backpack.
 Slightly longer drop-tail hem helps keep it from coming untucked or staying under a backpack hip belt.
 The drop-tail hem is also key when rolling over onto your side in your sleeping bag and exposing the small of your back to the cold.
 Minor underarm gusset reduces pull on your shoulders when lifting arms above your head but isn't as good as other brands' gusseted underarms.
 Tapered sleeves hug arms well and are snug against the wrist.
 Looks good enough that it can be comfortably worn as a stand-alone layer around town.